 We all know the feeling.
 Your phone rings.
 You look.
 It’s the school phone number.

 A zillion thoughts run through your head as you answer.

 Sometimes we’re actually wishing that it was vomiting.
 Vomiting I understand.
-Vomiting, I can take him to the pediatrician.
+Vomiting, I can fix with the pediatrician.